 Elspeth Beard - One of the Early Globetrotters

-I used the bike for my first long solo rides to Scotland and to Ireland, then to mainland Europe and Corsica, racking up over 10,000 miles in the first two years of ownership.
 At the age of twenty-three, with a broken heart and a lousy degree, I decided to go further afield and try to ride my bike around the world.
 I managed to save more than £2600 ($6500 in 2017) working behind the bar at my local pub in Marylebone, central London and started to prepare my bike for my round-the-world adventure.
-Having travelled across the United States the previous year on a 1973 BMW R75/5 with my brother, I decided to start the first stage of my journey in New York.
+Having travelled across the United States the previous year, I decided to start the first stage of my journey in New York.
 It cost me £175 ($340) to ship my bike and £99 ($197) for my air fare.
 From the Big Apple I rode up to Canada, then down to Mexico before reaching Los Angeles.
 From LA I shipped the bike to Sydney, but stopped off to see New Zealand on foot while the bike was in transit.

 I arrived in Australia completely broke, so had to spend seven months working in a Sydney architectural practice and living in a garage, gaining experience and replenishing my diminished funds.
 When I was in Sydney I met John Todd who had recently returned from an overland trip from Europe and he persuaded me that I needed to make some lockable luggage.
 I spent two months in John's garage constructing my own lockable top-box and panniers out of folded and riveted sheet aluminium.
 Then I set off travelling again, starting with an exploration of Australia.
 In Queensland I had my first big accident on a dirt road near Townsville.
 After hitting a large pothole I cart-wheeled the bike and was left badly concussed, but fortunately with no broken bones.
 Shaken but undaunted, I spent two weeks in hospital before continuing north up the east coast of Oz, then through the outback to Ayers Rock, and finally across the Nullabor Plain to Perth, on the west coast.
 From there I loaded my BMW onto a boat to Singapore and explored Indonesia while the bike was afloat.